 6. Volunteer work

 You can’t deduct the time you spend performing volunteer work from your taxes.
 A seamstress who spends 10 hours making costumes for the local nonprofit’s theater production, for example, can’t subtract that hourly rate from her income.
-However, if she hires a babysitter so she can volunteer, that payment is considered a charitable donation by the IRS.
+However, if she purchases fabric and other supplies for the costumes, she can deduct those costs as a charitable contribution.
 She also can deduct miles driven for charitable purposes, although the deduction is much lower than the standard mileage rate for business purposes.

 7. Caring for elderly parents